 It’s not impossible to secure a shared ownership mortgage with bad credit, but it can be a lot harder.
 So, if you’re starting to think about purchasing a property through the scheme but have had credit issues in the past, we would recommend taking some steps to improve your rating first.

-Always conduct a free credit check before applying for a mortgage to see where you stand.
+Always conduct a free credit check (free for 30 days, then £14.99 a month - cancel online any time) before applying for a mortgage to see where you stand.
 You can then decide whether you’re going to work to boost your rating or still want to go ahead as it stands.
 Here are some of the most effective ways you can increase your score before applying for a shared ownership mortgage:

 It’s also worth looking into whether a bad credit mortgage might be more suitable for your situation.
 Even if you’ve been bankrupt or faced a CCJ or IVA, there will often still be mortgage products you can access.